-Jovana Calivillo a lead organizer with Somerville for Palestine and of the rally sharing her story growing up as a Mexican immigrant.
+Jovana Calvillo a lead organizer with Somerville for Palestine and of the rally sharing her story growing up as the daughter of Mexican immigrants.

 On Saturday, March 8, 200 Somerville residents rallied in support of our immigrant neighbors in front of the East Somerville Library for two hours in 30-degree temperatures.
 The rally featured Somerville residents sharing their immigrant stories and loudly declaring their existence here.
 Many local organizations shared their ongoing work and commitment to support immigrant communities during national attacks on immigrants and undocumented people.
 Rally attendees joined calls for an end to deportations and ICE raids, for Maura Healey to declare Massachusetts a Sanctuary State, to uphold Somerville’s sanctuary city status, and for city elected officials to affirm immigrants’ important role and right to be in our city and schools.